exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 }');
 ```

-See [Implementation of Custom Algorithms](#implementation-of-custom-algorithms) for a complete example.
+See [Implementing a Custom Algorithm as Example Query Handler](#implementing-a-custom-algorithm-as-example-query-handler) for a complete example.

 ### Parameters